JobdeVogel/Solar-Irradiation-Prediction/README.md

 ## IrradianceNet: *Towards Solar Irradiation Prediction on 3D Urban Geometry using Deep Neural Networks*
 This code aims to predict solar irradiation on 3D urban geometry based on 3D BAG data.
-This code consists of three steps:
+This code consists of four steps:
 * Download: a webscraper which downloads and extracts online 3D BAG files;
 * Dataset: a Python package which preprocesses 3D BAG geometry to a format which can be used for irradiation prediction;
 * Prediction: Python code based on PointNeXt which is used to predict irradiation on point clouds from the preprocessed geometry.
+* Interaction: A Grasshopper Server-Client system to predict irradiation in McNeel Rhino based on 3D BAG data.

-### Installation
+### Prerequisites
 General prerequisites:
 * Dedicated Nividia GPU;
 * Windows Home/Pro operating system.